xxz7909/gitlearn/Readme.txt

-Git is a version control sotfware.
+Git is a distributed version control sotfware.
+Git is a free software.